 At the end of my book, The Synthetic Age, I told a story about a worker killed by a grizzly bear in Yellowstone National Park.
-I wanted to emphasize that even the potent technologies described in The Synthetic Age fall short.
-The world still startles us.
+I wanted to emphasize that every attempt to control our surroundings falls short.
+The biological world still startles us.
 It retains the power to push back against our best-laid plans.

 My new book takes this thought much further.
 Tenacious Beasts is filled with hope about wildlife recoveries.
-It profiles a handful of species recovering beyond all expectations and asks what they can teach.
-Wolves in Europe, bison on America’s Great Plains, humpback whales in the Pacific and North Atlantic are among the species experiencing a comeback.
-Through interviews, site visits, and detailed research, I dig into stories about animals flourishing despite the continuing waves of bad news.
+It profiles a handful of species recovering against the odds and asks what they can teach.
+Wolves in Europe, bison on America’s Great Plains, and humpback whales in the Pacific and North Atlantic are among the species experiencing a comeback.
+Through interviews, site visits, and detailed research, I explore how any of this is possible.

-If wildlife successes are provocative from the standpoint of ecology, they are also exciting to consider philosophically.
-Returning wildlife makes demands of those accustomed to living without animals.
+Returning animals are uplifting, for sure, but they also challenge us.
+They make demands on the mental habits of people accustomed to living without them.
 They force changes in perspective and shifts in values.
-This is no longer the nineteenth century when wildlife were eradicated without a qualm by developing nations.
-It is past time for a twenty-first-century concept of wildlife to emerge.
+This is no longer the nineteenth century when developing nations slaughtered wildlife without a qualm.
+People and attitudes have changed.
+The world is ready for a twenty-first-century concept of wildlife to emerge.

 This book charts the contours of an optimistic future with wildlife.
-It envisions a fresh way to live alongside the natural world.
-Returning animals will change us.
-And not just in the ways you think.
-Tenacious Beasts is a blend of optimism and provocation about a future lived alongside our animal kin.
+It envisions a fresh way to exist alongside the natural world.
+Tenacious Beasts is a blend of optimism and surprise about the future alongside our animal kin.

 Image by Garrett Lau via Flickr